marten-seemann/draft-seemann-tsvwg-udp-fragmentation/draft-seemann-tsvwg-udp-df.md

 sockets do not need to interact with the DF bit directly.

 In IPv6 ({{!RFC8200}}), fragmentation by intermediate nodes is not permitted.
-All IPv6 packets effectively have the DF bit set.
+All IPv6 packets effectively have the DF bit set, however, the endpoint's kernel might still break up UDP datagrams that are too large to fit the MTU of the interface before sending a packet into the network.

 {{!RFC8899}} defines Datagram Packetization Layer Path MTU Discovery (DPLPMTUD), a mechanism that allows protocols running over UDP to determine the maximum